 Every week 145,000 BALs, or approximately 7.5M per year, are distributed to liquidity providers.
-This means in the first year of BAL’s existence there would be 30% supply inflation off the initially allocated supply of 25M tokens (here we are not considering the two funds since they are not allocated to anyone yet).
+This means that in the first year of BAL’s existence there would be 30% supply inflation from the initial supply of 25M tokens (here we are not considering the two funds, since they are not yet allocated).

-This high rate of supply inflation is meant to kickstart the distribution of governance rights of the protocol out to those who earn it.
-At the the current rate of 145,000 BAL per week, it would take 8.666 years to distribute the whole 65M BAL remaining until the 100M cap is reached.
+This high rate of supply inflation is meant to kickstart the distribution of governance rights of the protocol to those who earn it.
+At the the current rate of 145,000 BAL per week, it would take 8.666 years to distribute the whole 65M BAL remaining, before reaching the 100M cap.

-The schedule of BAL distribution (and if it should stop before the 100M cap is reached) for the following years is going to be extensively discussed by the Balancer community, and will be ultimately decided by BAL holders.
+The schedule of BAL distribution over the next few years - and whether it should stop before the 100M cap is reached - will be extensively discussed within the Balancer community, and will ultimately be decided by BAL holders.